 Just as laws restricting access to LCMs can reduce citizen death tolls in mass shootings, such laws also can reduce the lethality of day-to-day shootings.
-In Maryland, where current LCM restrictions are difficult to enforce because state law has a grandfathering clause, police officers observed that "larger magazines have surged in popularity among criminals because they can squeeze off more shots without reloading."
-A police spokesman reported that it is "not uncommon for officers to pull up at crime scenes and find the street littered with spent shell casings," and a Baltimore Sun investigation found that in the past ten years, the number of corpses at the state medical examiner's office with 10 or more bullet wounds doubled.
-This suggests that LCMs are selected for many gun crimes (not just high-profile mass shootings) for their lethal propensities.
+In has a grandfathering clause, police officers observed that "larger magazines have surged in popularity among criminals because they can squeeze off more shots without reloading."23 A police spokesman reported that it is "not uncommon for casings," and a Baltimore Sun investigation found that in the past ten years, the number of corpses at the state medical examiner's office with 10 or more bullet just high-profile mass shootings) for their lethal propensities.

-Finally, LCM restrictions help protect the police officers who are most likely to confront heavily armed criminals and killers.
-Opining on the commonplace use of LCMs by criminals, the Philadelphia Police Commissioner said simply: "something needs to happen," because "[w]e're outgunned."
-In a declaration submitted in litigation over San Francisco's LCM ban, Police Captain David Lazar similarly explained that LCMs pose a heightened danger to police officers.
-Captain Lazar
+When the federal ban expired in 2004, fatality rates connected to large-scale shootings spiked once more, "further evidenc[ing] the [ban's] effectiveness."22 wounds doubled.24 This suggests that LCMs are selected for many gun crimes (not to confront heavily armed criminals and killers.
+Opining on the commonplace use of needs to happen," because "[w]e're outgunned."25 In a declaration submitted in litigation over San Francisco's LCM ban, Police Captain David Lazar similarly explained that LCMs pose a heightened danger to police officers.
+Captain Lazar cited examples of police officers being targeted by suspects with LCMs or even